adhikary-dipankar/adhikary-dipankar/README.md

 ---

-### ✨ Fun Facts

-* 🧠 I use AI to solve real-world problems
-* 🧩 I build like Iron Man, debug like Sherlock, and deploy like Flash
-* ☕ My fuel: Coffee + Music + Deep Focus

----

-💡 *“Code is not just syntax — it’s how you think.
+ *“Code is not just syntax — it’s how you think.
 Build with vision.”*

----

 ```